Since the 1990s, prostate cancer death rates have dropped for all men -- most of all for Black men. That's progress, but

 Early detection is important for everyone with prostate cancer.
 But Mucci says Black men face unique barriers when it comes to diagnosis.

-One hurdle for Black men is lack of access to insurance and medical care, Yamoah says.
-Another is the fact that their tumors tend to start sooner and spread faster.
-Even when their cancer is the slow-growing (low-grade) type, Black men have twice the risk of death as that of other races, although it’s still small.
+One hurdle is for those who don't have access to insurance and medical care, Yamoah says.
+Another is the fact that Black men's prostate tumors tend to start sooner and spread faster.
+Even when their cancer is the slow-growing (low-grade) type, Black men have twice the risk of death as that of men of other races, although it's still small.

 Screening can save more Black lives than it can for those at lower risk.
 When prostate-specific antigen (PSA) screening tests began in the 1990s, death rates fell the most for Black men.
-Early -- and frequent -- screening is critical because of the strong link between midlife PSA levels and the risk for Black men of getting aggressive prostate cancer.
+Early and frequent screening is key because of the strong link between midlife PSA levels and the risk for Black men of getting aggressive prostate cancer.

 These are the American Cancer Society guidelines for higher-risk groups:

-- Start PSA at age 45 for African Americans and men who have a father or brother who had prostate cancer when they were younger than age 65.
+- Start PSA at age 45 for Black men and men who have a father or brother who had prostate cancer when they were younger than age 65.